maggieliuzzi/kalman_filters/README.md

 Kalman Filter states (variables) can be divided in observable and hidden.
 Multiple instances of an observable variable allows us to make inferences about a hidden variable, which cannot be observed directly.

-New location is equivalent to old location plus velocity
+New location is equivalent to old location plus velocity:

     x' = x + Δt * ẋ'